Comoros: Settlement

-Medieval Comoros
+Medieval Comoros and European contact

 According to legend, in 632, upon hearing of Islam, islanders are said to have dispatched an emissary, Mtswa-Mwindza, to Mecca—but by the time he arrived there, the Islamic prophet Muhammad had died.
 Nonetheless, after a stay in Mecca, he returned to Ngazidja, where he built a mosque in his home town of Ntsaweni, and led the gradual conversion of the islanders to Islam.

 In 933, the Comoros was referred to by Omani sailors as the Perfume Islands.

 Among the earliest accounts of East Africa, the works of Al-Masudi describe early Islamic trade routes, and how the coast and islands were frequently visited by Muslims including Persian and Arab merchants and sailors in search of coral, ambergris, ivory, tortoiseshell, gold and slaves for the Arabic slave trade.
 They also brought Islam to the people of the Zanj including the Comoros.
 As the importance of the Comoros grew along the East African coast, both small and large mosques were constructed.
 The Comoros are part of the Swahili cultural and economic complex and the islands became a major hub of trade and an important location in a network of trading towns that included Kilwa, in present-day Tanzania, Sofala (an outlet for Zimbabwean gold), in Mozambique, and Mombasa in Kenya.

-The Portuguese arrived in the Indian Ocean at the end of the 15th century and the first Portuguese visit to the islands seems to have been that of Vasco da Gama's second fleet in 1503.
-For much of the 16th century the islands provided provisions to the Portuguese fort at Mozambique and although there was no formal attempt by the Portuguese crown to take possession, a number of Portuguese traders settled and married local women.
+The Portuguese arrived in the Indian Ocean at the end of the 15th century, and the first Portuguese visit to the islands seems to have been that of Vasco da Gama's second fleet in 1503.
+For much of the 16th century, the islands provided provisions to the Portuguese fort at Mozambique, and although there was no formal attempt by the Portuguese crown to take possession, some Portuguese traders settled and married local women.

-By the end of the 16th century local rulers on the African mainland were beginning to push back and, with the support of the Omani Sultan Saif bin Sultan they began to defeat the Dutch and the Portuguese.
+By the end of the 16th century, local rulers on the African mainland were beginning to push back and, with the support of the Omani Sultan Saif bin Sultan, they began to defeat the Dutch and the Portuguese.
 One of his successors, Said bin Sultan, increased Omani Arab influence in the region, moving his administration to nearby Zanzibar, which came under Omani rule.
 Nevertheless, the Comoros remained independent, and although the three smaller islands were usually politically unified, the largest island, Ngazidja, was divided into a number of autonomous kingdoms (ntsi).

 The islands were well placed to meet the needs of Europeans, initially supplying the Portuguese in Mozambique, then ships, particularly the English, on the route to India, and, later, slaves to the plantation islands in the Mascarenes.